 Dissolved atmospheric gas levels in the Clark Fork River exceed state of Idaho and federal water quality standards downstream of the Cabinet Gorge Hydroelectric Generating Project (Cabinet Gorge) during periods when excess river flows must be diverted over the spillway.
 In 2002, the Company submitted a Gas Supersaturation Control Program (GSCP) to the Idaho Department of Environmental Quality (Idaho DEQ) and U.S. Fish and Wildlife Service (USFWS).
 This submission was part of the Clark Fork Settlement Agreement for licensing the use of Cabinet Gorge.
 The GSCP provided for the opening and modification of possibly two diversion tunnels around Cabinet Gorge to allow streamflow to be diverted when flows are in excess of powerhouse capacity.
 In 2007, engineering studies determined that the tunnels would not sufficiently reduce Total Dissolved Gas (TDG).
 In consultation with the Idaho DEQ and the USFWS, the Company developed an addendum to the GSCP.
-The GSCP addendum abandons the concept to reopen the two diversion tunnels and requires the Company to evaluate a variety of different options to abate TDG over the next several years.
+The GSCP addendum abandons the concept to reopen the two diversion tunnels and requires the Company to evaluate a variety of different options to abate TDG.
 In March 2010, the FERC approved the GSCP addendum of preliminary design for alternative abatement measures.
-In April 2011, the Company completed preliminary feasibility assessments for several alternative abatement measures, the results of which will be reviewed in May 2011 to determine which alternatives will be considered for continued development.
+In the second quarter of 2011, the Company completed preliminary feasibility assessments for several alternative abatement measures and determined that two alternatives will be considered for continued development.
+Further analysis and review of these alternatives is expected to be completed through early 2012.
 The Company will continue to seek recovery, through the ratemaking process, of all operating and capitalized costs related to this issue.